If you’ve heard of Pomeranians than you’ve likely heard of Jiffpom.

 You can see the long coat on this Pom as she walks.
 It’s rougher and coarser than the fur that is on her legs and her head.

-Their coats come in a large number of colors.
+The coats of Pomeranians come in a large number of colors.

 Unlike other breeds that only have two or three colors that are acceptable breed standards per the AKC, the Pom has 24 different colors and color combinations that are officially recognized.
 Those 24 are broken down into three classes by the American Pomeranian Club: the Red, Orange, Cream, Sable Class; the Black, Brown, Blue Class; and the Any Other Allowable Color Class.